 - ¼ cup fresh parsley, chopped

-- 1 cup bone broth or stock
+- 1 cup pastured bone broth

 - unrefined mineral sea salt, garlic powder, and turmeric powder to taste

 Season chuck roast with salt and garlic powder, then sear on all sides in a pan (optional, but recommended).

 Add garlic, onion, parsley, carrots, brussel sprouts, and broth to slow cooker.